Dimfacion/Curse-of-Strahd-Reloaded-FR/Acte I - Vers les Brumes/Arc C - A travers la vallée.md

 If the players ask whether Strahd obtained a foretelling from Madam Eva, Stanimir tells them that Madam Eva shares her gifts freely with all—but that each person’s future is different, and often difficult to discern.
 ## C4b.
 Madam Eva's Tent
 This scene unfolds largely as described in <span class="citation">Madam Eva’s Tent (p.
 37)</span>.
-After greeting the players, [[Non-Player Characters#Madam Eva|Madam Eva]] names each player character personally, giving them one or more symbolic epithets related to their histories, their goals, and/or their capabilities.
+After greeting the players, [[Personnages Non-Joueurs#Madam Eva|Madam Eva]] names each player character personally, giving them one or more symbolic epithets related to their histories, their goals, and/or their capabilities.

 > [!profile]+ **Profile: Madam Eva**
 >